Oilseed Products

 The most durable and efficient mechanical screw press on the market

-ECOMEAL™
+ECOMEAL™ Product

-ECOMEAL™ is EXPELLER®-pressed, sustainably-produced, chemical-free soybean meal
+ECOMEAL™ is EXPELLER®-pressed, sustainably-produced, chemical-free soybean meal.
+Available in either organic or non-organic soybean meal products.

 Cold press processing where heat exposure is minimized to offer the highest recovery of oil in a single pass.